Edited by Hans Landström and Franz T. Lohrke

 Chapter 14: Social Entrepreneurship: A Historical Review and Research Agenda

-Todd W. Moss, G.T.
+14. Social entrepreneurship: a historical review and research agenda Todd W. Moss, G.T.
 Lumpkin and Jeremy C. Short INTRODUCTION Social entrepreneurship (SE) research is currently in a nascent state, yet recent reviews of this stream project a future marked by a variety of contexts and theoretical foundations to describe and explain the SE phenomenon (Short et al., 2009).
 From its beginnings in the public policy sphere, SE research has grown to include research in nonprofit and forprofit contexts (e.g. Harjula, 2006; Haugh, 2007; Waddock and Post, 1991).
 Additionally, SE research has expanded from samples in the United States to a variety of countries such as the United Kingdom (Spear, 2006), Canada (Anderson et al., 2006), China (Ma and Parish, 2006), Kenya (Ndemo, 2006), Ukraine (Phillips, 2005), and New Zealand (Luke and Verreynne, 2006), as well as multinational samples (Spear and Bidet, 2005).
 SE research initially focused on individual ‘heroes’ and anecdotal evidence, yet today it is becoming more theory-driven and research is gaining a foothold in top management and entrepreneurship outlets (Short et al., 2009).
 For example, current SE research draws from diverse perspectives such as institutional theory, Austrian economics, and agency theory (e.g. Chamlee-Wright, 2008; Townsend and Hart, 2008; Tracey and Jarvis, 2007).
-Given the broad spectrum of SE research, in this chapter we espouse a broad definition of social entrepreneurship as a process whereby resources are combined in new ways to explore and exploit opportunities for social value creation by meeting social needs, stimulating social change, or creating new organizations (Mair and Marti, 2006).
-To shed light...
+Given the broad spectrum of SE research, in this chapter we espouse a broad definition of social entrepreneurship as a process whereby resources are combined in new ways to explore and exploit opportunities for social value creation by meeting social needs, stimulating social change, or creating...

 You are not authenticated to view the full text of this chapter or article.